 Transparency in the First Pass Yield metric

-Since the yield is only an indicative metric, you need transparency into the underlying data.
+Since the yield is only indicative, you need transparency into the underlying data.
 You need to be able to slice and dice it as you wish and understand the contextual relationships at play.

-What products has the most failures?
+What products have the most failures?
 Which revisions?
-How does test station A compare to B, or how does factories compare for that matter?
+How does test station A compare to B, or how do factories compare?
 What were the common trends during manufacturing for a batch of units returned under warranty?